Comic and television personality Pincus Leff, aka Pinky Lee, circa 1955 (Getty Images / Michael Ochs Archives)

 5. Give up on guessing and go straight to Google.

-No matter which of these applies to you, we challenge you to watch this clip of Pinky Lee (who was, indeed, a beloved children's TV host) and not be amazed and delighted.
+No matter which of these applies to you, we challenge you to watch this clip of Lee, who died April 23, 1993, and not be amazed and delighted.